lollox1k/Obsidian/Matematica/Algebra Lineare/Similarity transformation.md

 $$
 \det{X^{-1}} \det{(AX-\lambda IX)} = \det{X^{-1}} \det{(A-\lambda I)}\det{X} = \det{(A-\lambda I)}
 $$
 where we again used binet.
-The last therm is the characteristic polynimial of $A$. $\square$
+The last term is the characteristic polynimial of $A$. $\square$